You are here:

 - At the end of each day, note down where you're at in the recruitment process and what the next steps are, so that others can pick it up

-- Add extra buffer time into your process to account for any delays - this will likely be the first time many of you carry out remote recruitment
+- Add extra buffer time into your process to account for any delays

 - Have more than 1 recruitment panel member trained in safer recruitment.
 If you're a member of Safeguarding Training Centre from The Key, take our safer recruitment eLearning module